ViktorBak/DatabaseManagement/README.md

 # Hello-world
-this is my first repository.
+this is my 2nd repository.
 I am looking forward to learning more.